-An outright bequest in your will to the Forsyth Tech Foundation can be a specified amount, or a certain percentage after other specific bequests are fulfilled.
-Many people find that this is the best way for them to fulfill their wish to remember Forsyth Tech.
+An outright bequest in your will to the Forsyth Tech Foundation can be a specified amount or a certain percentage after other specific bequests are fulfilled.